Biology tutor near Queens, NY

 Taxonomic Hierarchy

-Vanshika taught about 1 month ago
+Vanshika taught 3 months ago

 The tutor provided a comprehensive review of microbiology and virology concepts, covering influenza virus structure, immune responses, prion diseases, viral culture methods, pathogen invasion and evasion strategies, and disease transmission.
 The student was advised to review the covered material for their upcoming exam.